 It was from murders surrounding these mad civilians that the term "Baroque" began to be used amongst the public to describe people overtaken by their delusions.
 26 The number of Baroque cases continued to increase as the Archangel began sending out copies of the Tarantella Melody to recruit new, suggestible members into the Order of Malkuth.
 27 Applicants that did not meet the Archangel's standards were instead made into a part of the neural network formed by the Sense Spheres.
 28 By streaming his thoughts through the network, he was able to take control of these 'failures' to do his bidding.
 29

-Even though he had made his "false angels" more compliant, the Archangel still had to work around the delusions which captivated his adherents - primarily their delusional ambition to protect God.
+Even though he had made his "pretend angels" more compliant, the Archangel still had to work around the delusions which captivated his adherents - primarily their delusional ambition to protect God.
 Their desire to defend the entity clashed with the Archangel's desire to seal away and ultimately replace God as creator and ruler of a new world.
 To this end, the Archangel would have to turn the Baroque Malkuth Order against God.
 30

 The Archangel began to research how to accomplish this while also removing God's ability to correct his alterations.
 They quickly discovered that, just like in humans, God released hormones in response to damage as a way to promote the process of correcting and healing distortions within its system.
 Put simply, ‘pain’.
 An organism experiences pain as a means to identify harmful forces that must be avoided.
 31

 The intense pain constantly experienced by the Littles, however, is transmitted directly through any body it comes into contact with.
 36 This burst of agony would likely appear as a beacon of distortion to the anesthetized God, as all of its ability to feel pain would have just been channeled through the singular target of the bullet.
-As such, this target would be immediately and utterly erased from reality, not even leaving behind an Idea Sephiroth, as part of a corrective effort.
+As such, this target would be immediately and utterly erased from reality as part of a corrective effort.
 If God itself was shot with this ammunition, would it not simply erase itself from reality as well?
 This was likely the Archangel's logic, and his reasoning behind cultivating God's pain into ammunition.
 With this sudden burst of suffering, he correctly surmised that he could kill the mad God.
 His mission was now to distort the Creator (and therefore the world) to a point at which he could gain the necessary support from the Malkuth to fire Littles into God - killing it and allowing him to take its place.
 37

 With God unable to feel pain and therefore unable to correct itself (or others), the Archangel was free to disperse his fabricated information into God without much resistance.
 As God fell ever-deeper into madness, the world it had created began to distort more violently.
 People who had previously only gone Baroque now began to change further.
 Some developed relatively minor deformities that reflected their own delusional desires (a longer neck to aid in the wish to avert one's eyes from wrongdoing, for instance).
 In those with especially strong delusions, God began to identify them not as human, but as cards from the Archangel's personalized Tarot deck - their delusion dictating which of the 23 forms they would take.
 38, 39 As such, it would absorb and "correct" them into new, monstrous forms that the public would begin calling "Abnormals".
 The more the public was terrorized by these mad beasts, the more people retreated into a world of their delusions and went Baroque - in turn only leading to more Abnormals.
 40